an-mistral/Developing_a_Novel_InfoVis/README.md

 # Developing a Novel Information Visualisation
 ## Project Overview
 This repository contains an end-to-end information visualisation project built on historical Formula 1 data (1950–2017).
-While the Fédération Internationale de lAutomobile (FIA) and media outlets frequently publish standard standings and championship tables, my goal was to surface fresh perspectives — novel statistics and cross-comparisons that go beyond the usual podium finishes.
+While the Fédération Internationale de l'Automobile (FIA) and media outlets frequently publish standard standings and championship tables, my goal was to surface fresh perspectives — novel statistics and cross-comparisons that go beyond the usual podium finishes.
 I processed and combined multiple tables (races, results, lap times, standings, constructors, drivers, and status codes) in Python, then crafted a series of focused **Vega-Lite** charts to reveal patterns.

 The project demonstrates practical skills in:
 - Data wrangling and feature engineering on multi-table sports data